kpn-dsh/dsh-sdk-platform-rs/example_dsh_service/README.md

 - Graceful shutdown
 - Build and publish to Harbor

+It also gives you an example of how to build the project and publish it to Harbor as a docker image.

 ## Build image

 To build (and push) the docker image, open the makefile and update the following variables with your tenant information: